 The most likely thing to need some extra care on your treadmill is the belt.
 You may need to tighten or loosen the belt over time, and always make sure it’s on straight so you don’t get excessive chaffing along the edges.
 Your treadmill manual will probably come with instructions for how to do this, but if it doesn’t there are numerous videos online that will walk you through the process as well.

-Depending on how much you use you treadmill, your motor may wear out or need to be recalibrated.
+Depending on how much you use your best folding treadmill under 1000, your motor may wear out or need to be recalibrated.
 Most treadmills come with a warranty, so always check to see if you’re within the warranty period; otherwise, this is likely a scenario where you’ll want to call in a professional.

 One of the best things you can do to keep your treadmill parts from wearing out is to keep it away from moisture that might cause it to rust.
 You don’t need to rush out to buy a de-humidifier to keep next to your home treadmill, but you should get into the habit of wiping down the treadmill of any sweat or water bottle spills after every session.
 Keep a designated towel near your treadmill so you’ll never forget.